live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 This property holds the url to the file thats opened.

-{qmlMethod:VideoCapture staticOpen(string file)}
+{qmlMethod:staticOpen(string file)}

 This is an overloaded method for VideoCapture staticLoad

-{qmlMethod:VideoCapture staticLoad(string file)}
+{qmlMethod:staticLoad(string file)}

-Loads the VideoCapture state. [file]() is a link to the file to be opened.
+Loads the VideoCapture state. `file` is a link to the file to be opened.
 This also acts a a state identifier.

 {qmlProperty:bool paused}

-Pause / play the video by setting this property to true or false.
+Pause or play the video.

 {qmlType:AlphaMerge}
 {qmlInherits:lcvcore#MatFilter}